-Mr. MacLeod is an independent businessman and is currently the Lead Director of Paramount and the Chair of the Verschuren Centre for Sustainability in Energy and the Environment.
-He is a professional engineer with more than 30 years' experience in the oil and gas industry in Alberta.
+Mr. MacLeod is an independent businessman and is currently the Lead Director of Paramount.
+He is a professional engineer with more than 40 years' experience in the oil and gas industry in Alberta.
 Until June 2014, he was a director, partner and CEO of Sproule Associates Ltd. (a worldwide petroleum consulting firm), which he first joined in 1979.
-Mr. MacLeod has significant experience in the development and administration of compensation programs for staff and executives through his experience as CEO of Sproule Associates Ltd. from 2007 to 2014, as a director of various publicly traded oil and gas companies over the last 10 years and as Chair of the Board of the Verschuren Centre, where he is responsible for establishing the CEO's compensation.
+Mr. MacLeod has significant experience in the development and administration of compensation programs for staff and executives through his experience as CEO of Sproule Associates Ltd. from 2007 to 2014, as a director of various publicly traded oil and gas companies and as past Chair of the Board of the Verschuren Centre for Sustainability in Energy and the Environment, where he was responsible for establishing the CEO's compensation.